Collaborative Acceleration Team

-Anne Thomas is the current President and CEO of the Foundation for Health Leadership & Innovation, a position to which she brings expertise and experience in knowledge of the healthcare industry and the factors that influence health across the care continuum.
+Anne Thomas is the current President and CEO of the Foundation for Health Leadership & Innovation (FHLI), a position to which she brings expertise and experience in knowledge of the healthcare industry and the factors that influence health across the care continuum.
 Ms. Thomas has experience in a variety of clinical and administrative roles in hospitals, out-patient and public health organizations in both urban and rural settings.
 She served as the Local Public Health Director for Dare County, North Carolina for 18 years, after which she became a founding partner for the former health care consulting firm Praxis Partners for Health LLP.
 She worked with CCNC and Project Lazarus as a consultant assisting communities develop and sustain grassroots coalitions to address prescription opioid misuse and manage chronic pain effectively.
-In 2005, Anne received the North Carolina Health Director of the Year Award and in 2009 received the North Carolina Health and Wellness Trust Fund’s “Community Catalyst Award” for leading the effort to develop a continuum of Substance Abuse services in Dare County.
-Prior to being appointed as FHLI’s President and CEO, Thomas served on the FHLI Board for 6 years, most recently as Board Chair.
-Thomas currently serves on the Board of Directors for Care Share Health Alliance, the North Carolina Rural Health Leadership Alliance, and the North Carolina Alliance of Public Health Agencies.
-Anne graduated from Boston University School of Nursing with a BSN and New York University, Robert F. Wagner School of Public Service, with a Master's Degree in Public Administration
+In 2005, she received the North Carolina Health Director of the Year Award and in 2009 received the North Carolina Health and Wellness Trust Fund’s “Community Catalyst Award” for leading the effort to develop a continuum of Substance Abuse services in Dare County.
+Prior to being appointed as FHLI’s President and CEO, she served on the FHLI Board for 6 years, most recently as Board Chair.
+Ms. Thomas currently serves on the Board of Directors for Care Share Health Alliance, the North Carolina Rural Health Leadership Alliance, and the North Carolina Alliance of Public Health Agencies.
+She graduated from Boston University School of Nursing with a BSN and New York University, Robert F. Wagner School of Public Service, with a Master's Degree in Public Administration

 Stacy E. Warren

-Warren is a program officer at The Duke Endowment.
+Ms. Warren is a program officer at The Duke Endowment.
 She joined the Endowment in 2014 after previously working at the North Carolina Office of Rural Health and Community Care in Raleigh, where she was responsible for managing programs focused on improving the quality of health care for children.
 She has also worked at an assessment center for foster children and at a Raleigh, N.C., nonprofit that provided mental health services to children and adults across the state.

 Jane Weintraub, DDS, MPH